technika-Karlsruhe/bt_smart_web/README.md

 This demo has been tested under Windows, Linux and Android.

+## Windows

+The Web Bluetooth part should work on Windows out of the box.
+Web USB may need some help.
+If the attempt to use Web USB ends with a "Access Denied" error, the WinUSB driver may not ba assigned to the BT Smart Controller.
+The [Zadig tool](https://zadig.akeo.ie/) will probably be able to solve this.
+Use the tool to search for the "BT Smart Controller" use it to replace the exiting driver with WinUSB driver.
+Afterwards the Web USB part should work as well.

 ## Linux

 Under Ubuntu Linux the Chrome/Chromium is by default installed from a snap archive and is by default sandboxed.
 It thus doesn't have the necessary permissions to access USB.
 The following command allows for raw USB access from within Chrome/Chromium: